Skip to main content

 Key Provisions of Florida Security Deposit Law

-• Return Timeline: Landlords must return the deposit within 15 days if no deductions are required.
+• Return Timeline: Landlords must return the deposit within 15 days if they do not require any deductions.

 • Making a Claim: If a deduction is necessary, the landlord must notify the tenant in writing within 30 days.
 We recommend an itemized list.
 If the tenant objects, a formal process should follow.

-• Tenant’s Rights: If the landlord fails to notify the tenant within 30 days, they lose the right to make a claim on the deposit.
+• Tenant’s Rights: If the landlord does not inform the tenant within 30 days, they lose the right to claim the deposit.

 • Tenant Protections: Florida law safeguards tenants from unfair deductions.
-Tenants have the right to be informed in writing within 30 days if any deductions will be made.
-Additionally, tenants can dispute any deductions by providing evidence, such as photos of the property’s condition, to challenge unwarranted claims.
+Landlords must inform tenants in writing within 30 days if they will make any deductions.
+Tenants can also dispute any deductions.
+They can provide evidence, like photos of the property’s condition, to challenge unfair claims.

 What Can a Landlord Keep Your Security Deposit For?